 Safe recovery at home after surgery, hospitalization, or a health event.

-Recovery support from Domira Home Care is designed to fill the gap between hospital discharge and full independence.
-Our caregivers provide the daily assistance needed during the most vulnerable period of recovery, the first days and weeks at home when the risk of complications is highest.
+Recovery support from Domira Home Care fills the gap between hospital discharge and a return to normal routines.
+Our caregivers provide the daily, non-medical assistance that helps families focus on healing rather than logistics during the first days and weeks at home.

-Joint replacement surgery: Hip and knee replacements require weeks of limited mobility, physical therapy, and careful movement.
-Our caregivers assist with transfers, help maintain physical therapy exercises at home, and ensure the patient does not overexert or fall during the critical first weeks.
+Joint replacement surgery: Hip and knee replacements require weeks of limited mobility and careful movement.
+Our caregivers assist with transfers, support the at-home portion of physical therapy routines, and help families stick to the activity guidelines set by the medical team.

 Cardiac events and procedures: After a heart attack, bypass surgery, or cardiac catheterization, patients often face activity restrictions and complex medication schedules.
 We help manage daily routines while the patient focuses on healing.